maxravel/AJAXsketches/readme.md

 # AJAX SKETCHES

+- async/await; done
-- to do: generators;
+- generators; done
+- promises; done

-- to do: async/await;
+- to do: explore more fetch, async/await and promises;
 - to do: simple http library;